w3c/openscreenprotocol/mdns.md

 mDNS is also subject to general issues affecting multicast discovery.
 Operating system configuration, router configuration, and firewall software may block its operation.
-Users may not even be aware of the situation, and it can be difficult or impossible for user agents to detect what component is blocking mDNS; users will just be unable to discover any presentation displays.
+Users may not even be aware of the situation, and it can be difficult or impossible for user agents to determine what component is blocking mDNS; users will just be unable to discover any presentation displays.

 [Issue #37: Share data on mDNS reliability](issues/37)